Flagstaff Arizona, USA Travel Guide

 Always verify photography policies, especially when visiting Native American lands or cultural events, as restrictions may apply to protect cultural practices and privacy.

 Flagstaff works to be an approachable destination for all travelers.
-Newer infrastructure generally meets accessibility standards, but some older or natural sites could be challenging.
+Newer infrastructure generally meets accessibility standards, yet some older or natural sites may be challenging.

 Newer buildings and hotels meet ADA standards with ramps and elevators.
-The old town may have limited accessibility.
+The old town could have restricted access.

 Mountain Line buses are ADA compliant with ramps or lifts.
-Most major attractions have some features that aid access.
+Most major attractions carry some features that aid access.

 Some attractions offer audio descriptions or large-print materials.
 Contact venues in advance for specific services.